Portugal - UNESCO

 " In the 19th century Sintra became the first centre of European Romantic architecture.
 Ferdinand II turned a ruined monastery into a castle."

-• Moda PORTUGAL - Historic Centre of Évora
+• Social PORTUGAL - Historic Centre of Évora

 PORTUGAL - Historic Centre of Évora